 Representatives from the City’s Building Codes and Planning and Zoning Divisions are available to assist you, so please call or come in to discuss your plans with a City staff member.
 For those who are already familiar with the process, the checklist is just a great way to make sure you’ve covered all the bases.

-Contact Katrina Purcell to check your zoning at [email protected]
+Contact the Planning and Zoning Department to check your zoning at [email protected]

 New Business Requirements Checklist

 1. Have you verified the address where you plan to set up your new business?

 2. Have you confirmed that the zoning and parking on the site are suitable for your business?

 3. If you are locating in the Central Business District (CBD), have you checked to see if special zoning requirements apply for renovations?

 4. If you are planning to build or make renovations to an existing building, have you checked with Building Codes concerning permit requirements?